 Visit in Peak Summers for spectacular views

 Summers (May- June) is one of the best time for travelling to Jalori pass.
-As all the snow is melted and with dry weather most of the times, it is the perfect time to hike around Jalori Pass.
-You can get a spectacular panoramic view of Pir-Panjal, Dhauldhars, Kinnaur ranges from the Jalori pass due to clear weather around this time.
+As all the snow is melted and with dry weather most of the time, it is the perfect time to hike around Jalori Pass.
+You can get a spectacular panoramic view of Pir-Panjal, Dhauldhars and Kinnaur ranges from the Jalori pass due to clear weather around this time.

 The valley appears lush green during this and the temperatures are also very pleasant around this time.
 You’ll also find a lot of people on the hikes around Jalori pass since this is the peak season for travellers as people look to escape the plains due to brutal summer heat.